-Vandalism and trespass on the railway is not only reckless, but can cause delays.
-Here’s what we’re doing to prevent it
+Vandalism and trespass on the railway is reckless and causes delays.

-For this reason, when we see someone trespassing, we have to stop all trains in the vicinity to make sure everyone is kept safe.
-This not only delays nearby trains, but also has a knock-on effect on trains across the network.
+For this reason, when we see someone trespassing, we have to stop all trains in the vicinity to remove trespassers, check for damage and clear blockages.
+This not only delays nearby trains, but also has a knock-on effect on trains across the network, sometimes lasting for hours.

 Certain parts of the railway, including stations, underpasses and level crossings, are open to the public.
 But when people go onto the tracks, embankments or other areas, they are trespassing.

 When people trespass on the railway and vandalise our property, we need to repair any damage and make sure the railway is safe before allowing trains to run again.
 This causes delays for passengers.
-Vandalism includes graffiti, litter, fly-tipping and damage to fences, signs and tracks.
+Vandalism includes graffiti, litter, fly-tipping, overhead powerline and cable theft, and damage to fences, signs and tracks.

 - Our community safety teams work hard – particularly in trespassing hotspots – to make more people aware of the dangers of trespass on the railway.